pseudo-random numbers : Java Glossary

 1. It will generate a number 0 to 9, not 0 to 10.

 3. It requires two int <=> double floating point conversions and a floating point multiply.
-These are slow operations, and completely unnecessary.
+These are slow operations and completely unnecessary.

 4. Math.Random gives you no power over the seed.
 It is hard to debug if your program behaves a totally different way every time you run it.

 The Java random number generator does very poorly at generating the low order bit.
 It tends to repeat itself every 128 times you call nextInt().
 It tends to get stuck for long runs of 0s or 1s, if you look only at every 128th result.
 In other words it is somewhat predictable.
 Bit 1 tends to repeat on a 256 cycle.
-The following code to generate simulate a heads or tail coin flip will thus not work very well.
+The following code to generate simulate a heads or tail coin flip

 // bad way to generate booleans